 - The Victorian Centre for Biostatistics: building capacity in a core discipline of public health

 - Approaches to improving statistical practice via causal thinking and avoidance of false dichotomies

 - Statistical methods for handling missing data in large epidemiological studies

-- Design and analysis of multi-period cluster-randomised trials
+- Design and analysis of complex randomised trials

 - Child Health CheckPoint

 Moreno-Betancur M, Lee KJ, Leacy FP, White IR, Simpson JA, Carlin JB.
 Canonical causal diagrams to guide the treatment of missing data in epidemiological studies, American Journal of Epidemiology, 2018, doi.org/10.1093/aje/kwy173.

 Downes M, Gurrin L, English DR, Pirkis J, Currier D, Spittal MJ, Carlin JB.
 Multilevel Regression and Poststratification: A Modelling Approach to Estimating Population Quantities From Highly Selected Survey Samples.
 Am J Epidemiol, 2018; 187(8), 1780–1790.